AyrA/BitHTTP/README.md

 This was written in about 3 hours or so.
 There are still bugs and connections sometimes get lost.

-I recommend upgrading your PyBitmessage client for GPU or wou will wait a long time for websites to load.
+I recommend upgrading your PyBitmessage client for GPU or you will wait a long time for websites to load.